-Legal aspects & dat a protection - Legal Aspects & Privacy Module number CSM8 Duration 1 semester Person responsible Prof. Dr. Sabine Rathmayer for the module Lecturer/s Michaela Braun, other lecturers as required Frequency of the offer Every academic year LVF/SWS 4 SWS: VL (2 SWS) & UE (2 SWS) Workload (WL) 150h: 60h BL / 90h SSt LP (ECTS) 5 MoP/LN sP Recommendation for Formal: none; Content: CSM1, CSM2 participation Learning outcomes of Students are familiar with the legal aspects of cyber security, in particular the module the regulatory requirements of IT security and data protection.
+Legal aspects & data protection - Legal Aspects & Privacy

+Module number CSM8

+Duration 1 semester

+Person responsible Prof. Dr. Sabine Rathmayer

+for the module ,

+Lecturer/s Alexander Forssman, other lecturers as required

+Frequency of the offer Each academic year

+LVF / SWS 4 SWS: VL (2 SWS) & UE (2 SWS)

+Workload (WL) 150h: 60h BL / 90h SSt

+LP (ECTS) 5

+MoP / LN See module overview

+Recommendation for Formal: none; Content: CSM1, CSM2

+participation

+Learning outcomes of Students are familiar with the legal aspects of cyber security, in particular

+the module the regulatory requirements of IT security and data protection.
 With global networking in a flat world, the legal and regulatory frameworks in Germany, the EU, the USA and other important regions with their specific characteristics and significance with regard to cyber security are dealt with.
 Numerous other areas of law that are affected, such as corporate law (best practices of corporate organization and due diligence obligations of management), insurance law, employment law, but also transaction and supervisory practice, are also addressed.
 The requirements of these legal and regulatory frameworks for compliance and governance are presented.
 In addition, the dynamic development of political and sociological aspects with regard to cyber security, which may become normative as future requirements in legal, regulatory and interest group terms, will be addressed.
 In order to increase the practical benefit, a distinction is generally made between the legal requirements for prevention ("preparedness") and the legal guard rails in an emergency ("response").

+Liability Mandatory

-Liability Mandatory Module content The following knowledge and skills are taught as part of the course: - Consideration of various areas of law such as corporate law, Insurance law, labor law, criminal law in connection with cyber security - Regional national and international aspects - Measures for prevention and in an emergency Literature A final selection of literature will be made by the respective lecturer. - Gabel / Heinrich / Kiefner Legal Handbook Cyber-Security - Stallings, W. et al: Foundations of Modern Networking, Pearson 2016 McFarland Jefferson 2014 Other information Working in small groups can make up part of the contact time.
-Prerequisite Award of Passed MoP.
-LP Use of the module (in other degree programs)
+Module content The following knowledge and skills are taught as part of the course: - Consideration of various areas of law such as corporate law, insurance law, employment law, criminal law in connection with cyber security - Regulatory requirements - Regional, national and international aspects - Measures for prevention and in an emergency

+Literature A final selection of literature will be made by the respective lecturer.
+Gabel / Heinrich / Kiefner Legal Handbook Cyber-Security Stallings, W. et al: Foundations of Modern Networking, Pearson 2016 Kizza, J.: Computer Network Security and Cyber Ethics, 4th Edition.
+McFarland, Jefferson 2014

+Other information Working in small groups can make up part of the contact time.

+Prerequisite Award of LP Passed MoP.

-Importance of the The module grade is the weighted arithmetic mean of the module grade for the final performance(s).
-The overall grade of the Master's examination is the grade weighted arithmetic mean of the module grades and the grade of the final - examination.
+Use of the module (in other degree programs) Importance of the grade for the final grade The module grade is the weighted arithmetic mean of the module performance(s).
+The overall grade of the Master's examination is the weighted arithmetic mean of the module grades and the grade of the final examination.
 The weighting generally corresponds to the proportion of CP (ECTS) in the total number of 90.